Vipera kaznakovi: Habitat and ecology

-Vipera kaznakovi inhabits the forested slopes of mountains, the beds of wet ravines, and post-forested clearings.
+V. kaznakovi inhabits the forested slopes of mountains, the beds of wet ravines, and post-forested clearings.
 It has been recorded from azalea and scumpea-Cornelian cherry groves; mixed-subtropical forests with an evergreen underwood; chestnut groves; beech, willow, and alder woods; and from polydominant forests near river terraces and on large growing-over scree.
 At the upper limit of its altitudinal distribution this snake reaches the coniferous forests zone, but is not found deep in this forest type.
 It has been recorded from the ecotone of beech-fir forest and motley grass.
 It may also be found in areas of tea cultivation (Baran and Atatur, 1998).

 On the Black Sea coast it emerges from hibernation in March, but at altitudes of 600–800 m above sea level it emerges in the second half of April or the beginning of May.
 It reproduces from the end of March up to the middle of May.
 Hibernation begins at the start of November for coastal populations, and at the end of September or the beginning of October for highland populations.
 The young appear at the end of August or the beginning of September.